D. F. Landale: Far Eastern career

 In 1945, Landale succeeded J. J. Paterson to become chairman and managing director of Jardine Matheson with a view to re-establishing the firm's business interests in Hong Kong, China, Japan and other places in the Far East.
 In that capacity, he was also appointed a member of the Hong Kong General Chamber of Commerce as well as director of a number of private companies, including the Hongkong Electric Company.
 His chairmanship, however, coincided with the outbreak of the Chinese Communist Revolution that followed the end of the Second World War.
 During the turbulence, the Canton branch office of Jardine Matheson was burnt down in an anti-British protest in 1948.
-Despite of that, by the time when the People's Republic of China was founded by the Chinese Communist Party in 1949, the firm still managed to maintain its China head office in Shanghai as well as its branch offices in Hankow, Foochow, Tsingtao, Tianjin, Canton and Swatow, employing some 20,000 employees and having a total asset of around 30 million pound sterling in the mainland.
+Despite that, by the time when the People's Republic of China was founded by the Chinese Communist Party in 1949, the firm still managed to maintain its China head office in Shanghai as well as its branch offices in Hankou, Fuzhou, Qingdao, Tianjin, Canton and Shantou, employing some 20,000 employees and having a total asset of around 30 million pound sterling in the mainland.
 After 1949, the firm's businesses continued to be severely hit by the political instability in China.
 And when the Korean War broke out in 1950, Landale was forced to move the headquarters of Jardine Engineering Corporation from Shanghai to Hong Kong in face of the worsening relationship between China and the Western countries.
 By 1955, Jardine Matheson had to abandon the China market completely following a number of anti-capitalist political campaigns staged by the Communist Party, most notably the "Land Reform Campaign" and the "Three-anti and Five-anti Campaigns".
 The retreat was a bitter blow to the firm.